KwesiLovesTech/KwesiLovesTech/README.md

 - 🔭 I’m currently working on AWS
-- 🌱 I’m currently learning for associate certifications in aws
+- 🌱 I’m currently learning for kubernetes certification
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...